What Buyers Actually Want in a Dental Practice

 Mentorship and integration can look a little different when the sale comes in the form of a partnership, as opposed to a walk-away sale.

-“If you buy 100% of the practice, you’re 100% your own boss,” Matt said.
+“If you buy 100% of the practice, you’re 100% your own boss,” Bridget said.
 “If it’s a partnership opportunity, you two are equals, and that’s difficult if you’ve been a single-doctor practice for many years.
 You’ll still be your own boss to some degree, but you’re now making decisions together with another doctor.
 That’s certainly a hurdle to get over.”

 By establishing a focus on integrating the new doctor, both are set up for success.
 The two doctors will spend a lot of time with each other, so it’s imperative they’re both on the same page.
 The goal is to form a solid relationship with the other doctor and ensure that personalities work well together.